 This booklet is for the parents and carers of all children at this school and for the families of children who will join the school soon.
 We hope that it will give you some idea of the day to day running of our school.
-It will not tell you exactly what goes on in school.
-You can only find that out by regular visits.
+We look forward to getting to know you and your child.